sxs-collaboration/spectre/docs/DevGuide/PythonBindings.md

 - Exceptions should be allowed to propagate through the bindings so that error handling via exceptions is possible from python rather than having the python interpreter being killed with a call to `abort`.
-- All function arguments in Python bindings should be named using `bp::arg`.
+- All function arguments in Python bindings should be named using `py::arg`.
   See the Python bindings in `IO/H5/` for examples.
 Using the named arguments in Python code is optional, but preferred when it makes code more readable.
   In particular, use the argument names in the tests for the Python bindings so